Do you need to submit the FAFSA every semester?

 What to do if you miss a deadline

 If you miss the official FAFSA deadline, you’ll have to wait until the following academic year to gain access to federal aid.
 However, if you miss a college deadline, reach out to the financial aid office to see what you can do.
-While not every school is flexible, there are some schools that will still offer aid past the deadline if you explain your situation.
+While not every school is flexible, there are some schools that may offer aid past the deadline if you explain your situation.

 If you miss a state deadline, submit your FAFSA as soon as possible, then reach out to your state’s financial aid agency to ask about what your options are.
 There’s a possibility that you still could be awarded aid, but as with college deadlines, there’s a good chance that you’ll have to wait until the next academic year to receive aid.